Earl Woods

-Earl Dennison Woods (March 5, 1932 – May 3, 2006) was the father of American professional golfer Tiger Woods.
+Earl Dennison Woods (March 5, 1932 – May 3, 2006) was a U.S. Army infantry officer and father of American professional golfer Tiger Woods.
 Woods started his son in golf at a very early age and coached him exclusively over his first years in the sport.
 He later published two books about the process.

-He was previously a U.S. Army infantry officer who served two tours of duty in South Vietnam and retired with the rank of lieutenant colonel.
+Woods served two tours of duty in South Vietnam and retired with the rank of lieutenant colonel.
 He was also a college baseball player.
-His granddaughter, Cheyenne Woods, is also a professional golfer.
+Woods' granddaughter, Cheyenne Woods, is also a professional golfer.

 Early life

 Woods was born in Manhattan, Kansas.
 His father, Miles Woods, had five children by his first wife, Viola, and six more (of whom Earl was the youngest) by his second, Maude Carter.
-Miles Woods was an epileptic who worked as a street cleaner and caretaker.
-Although his father was a devout Baptist, he also had a reputation for being able to swear for 30 minutes without interruption.
+Miles was an epileptic who worked as a street cleaner and caretaker.
+Although his father was a devout Baptist, Miles also had a reputation for being able to swear for 30 minutes without interruption.
 Woods once remarked, "I picked up on that."
-His father was African-American and his mother, Maude (Carter) Woods, was of mixed African and European ancestry and was lighter-skinned.
+His father was African-American and his mother, Maude (Carter) Woods, was of mixed African-American and European ancestry and was lighter-skinned.
+The Times described Woods as "a quarter Native American, a quarter Chinese and half African American", the former through a Cherokee grandparent.

 College, sports, and segregation

 Woods attended Kansas State University (then known as Kansas State College) and played baseball, earning a varsity letter in both 1952 and 1953.
 His teammate Larry Hartshorn recalled how Woods once was not allowed to play at a college in Mississippi because of his race.
 The entire Kansas State baseball team refused to play and left in protest.

 Woods broke the Big Eight Conference (then the Big Seven Conference) "color barrier" in baseball in 1951.
 He usually played as a catcher, and was offered a contract by the Kansas City Monarchs of the Negro leagues.
-However, he decided to continue his education, graduated in 1953 with a BS in sociology, and was commissioned as an officer in the U.S. Army.
+However, Woods decided to continue his education, graduating in 1953 with a BS in sociology, and was commissioned as an officer in the U.S. Army.

 Mid life

 Military career

 Woods served two combat tours during the Vietnam War, the first as an infantry officer and the second with the United States Army Special Forces.

-After graduating from the Defense Information School and being promoted to lieutenant colonel, he was assigned as an instructor of Military Science & Tactics, (Army ROTC) at the City College of New York.
+After graduating from the Defense Information School and being promoted to lieutenant colonel, Woods was assigned as an instructor of Military Science & Tactics, (Army ROTC) at the City College of New York.
 He retired from active duty in 1974.

 Woods moved to Southern California, and became an employee of McDonnell Douglas Corp in Huntington Beach, California.

 Marriages

 Woods married Barbara Gary on May 18, 1954, in Abilene, Kansas.
 They had three children: Earl Dennison Jr. (1955), Kevin Dale (1957), and Royce Renee (1961).
-Earl Jr.'s daughter Cheyenne Woods is also a professional golfer, and received some coaching from Earl Sr.

-Woods and his wife divorced in 1968 in Ciudad Juárez, Mexico.
+Earl Jr.'s daughter, Cheyenne Woods, is also a professional golfer, and received some coaching from her father.
+Woods and Gary divorced in 1968 in Ciudad Juárez, Mexico.